Yum Package Manager has been replaced by DNF Package Manager since many long-standing issues in Yum remain unresolved.

 Why would they want to build a new tool instead of fixing existing problems?

-Ales Kozamblak explained that the fixing was not technically feasible and that the yum team was not ready to accept the changes immediately.
+Ales Kozamblak explained that fixing issues was not technically feasible and that the yum team was not ready to accept the changes immediately.

 |S.No||DNF (Dandified YUM)||YUM (Yellowdog Updater, Modified)|